ChucksAIDash/ChucksAI/POLISH-LIST.md

 - **`nav.html` dark-mode backgrounds** — **approved deliberate leave** (decided 2026-06-20).
 The `rgba(5,8,12,.88)`/`.97` glass tints don't match `--panel-deep` (`rgba(6,13,24,.85)`); tokenizing would shift the dark nav's look.
 Left as bespoke; don't re-flag.
 - **Document the deliberate color leaves** in the master spec so check 3 stops re-flagging ~180 of them: Dexcom purple `138,99,255`, the nav dark glass tints above, and the bespoke heat/scale gradients in `heat-map.html`, `commodities.html`, `currency.html`, and the gold sweep scale in `options-flow.html`.
 - **`dexcom.html` weight** (278 KB, 207 inline styles, 47 color-bearing) — biggest single payload; trim/extract shared CSS if ever revisited.
 Not urgent (it's a reference copy).
+- **thenewsapi key — make a fresh account someday (low priority).** The old key (`EaYs…`) couldn't be rotated — thenewsapi.com has no self-serve token regen.
+To fully retire the leaked key: create a NEW free thenewsapi.com account (Chuck's only account is under infiniti306@gmail.com), grab the new token, paste it into the `NEWS_KEY` secret in the `news-proxy` Worker, reload the news page to confirm.
+Old account/key can then be abandoned.
+Low stakes (free read-only headlines, ~100 req/day) — do whenever convenient.

 ---